Shreeja-AirMetro/Github-Notes/Notes/NTN.md

 update from Lyuqiao
 UE have two physical layer - one is LTE and another is NR function split is internal between NR - LTE in phy layer

+Chapter structure for the DA -
+Simu 5g cannot  handle relay/ forwarding between Wired - Wireless

+resources not grated as TX